thandora/todo-vanilla/README.md

 - [ ] Add creation date info on task view.
 - [ ] Add delete task button on task view.
 - [ ] Bug: can't add whitespace to list name (because it's a button)
+- [ ] Bug: can't save changes if task to be updated is not in current view.